-.r3d files are a type of video file created by the RED cinema company for their video cameras.
+.r3d files are a type of video file created by the Red Digital Cinema Camera Company for their video cameras.
 The file type is more commonly known as REDCODE and tends to be used in high-end video projects due to its superior image quality.

 .r3d REDCODE files are a little like moving versions of the RAW files created by digital stills cameras.
 In fact, the .r3d file type is actually composed of sequences of JPEG2000 files, a little-known version of the regular JPEG file with a much higher dynamic range, along with little to no compression.
 That makes .r3d files extremely high quality, but it also means they tend to be very large in size.